Life before CG Results:

 I used to teach Hebrew to children at Maidenhead Synagogue as a teenager myself.

-Life before Results My M&A career started as a summer intern at Goldman’s.
+Life before CG Results: My M&A career started as a summer intern at Goldman’s.
 I then joined them and spent four years as an Analyst and then Associate.
 The biggest deal I worked on was the Telefonica O2 deal in the early 2000’s.
-My contribution was taxi’ing all the documents from Partner to Partner for signature […]
+My contribution was taxi’ing all the documents from Partner to Partner for […]

-Life before Results I always wanted to work in Finance – I used to watch all the films like Wall St so I managed to get to LSE to study and then into the graduate programme at Bear Stearns, luckily leaving before the bad days.
-It was a while before I got into the healthcare […]
+Life before CG Results: I always wanted to work in Finance – I used to watch all the films like Wall St so I managed to get to LSE to study and then into the graduate programme at Bear Stearns, luckily leaving before the bad days.
+It was a while before I got into the […]

-Life before Results Being brought up in the Midlands (of the UK) meant I got stuck into every activity going; from ballet and ballroom to every sport you might mention.
+Life before CG Results: Being brought up in the Midlands (of the UK) meant I got stuck into every activity going; from ballet and ballroom to every sport you might mention.
 At school I had more of a knack for the sciences and chose to do a Bachelor’s degree in Genetics.
-I soon figured the lab […]
+I soon figured the […]